 2nd NIZO Plant Protein Functionality Conference

 The 2nd NIZO Plant Protein Functionality Conference will combine the most recent scientific developments in plant protein functionality.
-It will provide a unique opportunity for experts from academia and the food and ingredients industry to interact and to apply their knowledge and latest research findings to the design and manufacture of new and improved foods and plant protein ingredients.
+It will provide a unique opportunity for experts from academia and the food and ingredients industry to interact and to apply their knowledge and latest research findings to the design and manufacture of new and improved plant-based foods and plant protein ingredients.

 With almost 10 billion people to feed by 2050 combined with the environmental targets set for this period, we must evolve the way we produce and consume food.
 NIZO and Elsevier are committed to supporting research for better food and health, tackling the challenge of developing plant-based protein ingredients and foods to feed the world in a more sustainable way.
 Considering the fact that consumers do not compromise on taste when looking for vegetarian or vegan products, this is a challenging task ahead.

-Oral and poster abstracts are now invited on the following topics and should be submitted using the online abstract submission system.
+Poster abstracts are now invited on the following topics and should be submitted using the online abstract submission system.

 The focus of this scientific conference will be on the following aspects of plant protein functionality:

 - Plant and single cell protein ingredient manufacture

 - Process-product interactions affecting plant protein functionality